-This is Janice, co-founder of 5 Minutes for Mom, with some tips on studying and taking notes from a textbook.
+This is Janice, co-founder of 5 Minutes for Mom, with tips on studying and how to take notes from a textbook.
 This post is part of a sponsored campaign with Post-it Brand, but my enthusiasm, opinions, and decades of dependence on Post-it Notes are my own.

 Quick — what is the last thing you remember reading in a textbook?

 Recalling what we read in textbooks is not easy, especially when the pressure is on.

 But for students, textbooks are a necessary evil.

 So how can students most effectively and efficiently consume, understand, and remember the information they need from their textbooks?

 Here are seven tips to help students tackle their textbooks:

 1. Read Actively